quailjs/quail/docs/tests/passwordLabelIsNearby.rst

 .. php:class:: passwordLabelIsNearby

-<p>All input elements of type "password" must have a corresponding label that is close to the form element.
-Users of screen magnification or with reduced spatial skills are hampered in using a form element if the label for that element is located far away.</p>
+All input elements of type "password" must have a corresponding label that is close to the form element.
+Users of screen magnification or with reduced spatial skills are hampered in using a form element if the label for that element is located far away.